bhavaniravi/techbot/techbot/readme.md

 To install python3 follow the instruction on [python.org website](http://www.python.org)

-If not you can create a virtualenv with python2 and use it
+If not you can create a virtualenv with python3 and use it

 1. Install all required packages
-    `pip install -r requirements.txt`
+    `pip install -r requirement.txt`

 2. To run the application run
     `python app.py`